Atlantic basin diesel refining margins hit record as French strikes drag on

 Benchmark European diesel refining margins and U.S. distillate margins hit a record high of around $77 a barrel on Monday, although they eased to around $68 on Tuesday.
 PRO/E

-The diesel margins are a culmination of planned refinery maintenance in the region being compounded by the French strikes, said Koen Wessels, lead oil products analyst at consultancy Energy Aspects.
+The rising diesel margins result from a combination of planned refinery maintenance that has been compounded by the French strikes, said Koen Wessels, lead oil products analyst at consultancy Energy Aspects.

 The French government said on Tuesday it stands ready to intervene to break the deadlock, which has dragged on for weeks.

-Nonetheless, Russia remained the largest diesel exporter to Europe in September, accounting for 31% of a total of 2.9 million tonnes, according to Refintiv data.
+Russia remains the largest diesel exporter to Europe in September, accounting for 31% of a total of 2.9 million tonnes, according to Refinitiv data.

 U.S. INVENTORY PRESSURE

-Home heating oil prices are up 56% to nearly $5 per gallon from October 2019 levels, according to data from the Energy Information Administration.
+Home heating oil prices are up 56% to nearly $5 per gallon from October 2019 levels, according to the Energy Information Administration.

-But the largest U.S. oil trade groups last week urged top officials in the Biden administration to take off the table an option of limiting fuel exports as a way to lower consumer prices.
+The largest U.S. oil trade groups last week urged top officials in the Biden administration to stop considering limiting fuel exports as a way to lower consumer prices.

 U.S exports of distillate fuel reached a record 1.76 million barrels in September, with more than 633,000 barrels of diesel sent to Northwestern Europe, according to Refinitiv data.